 Some sexually compulsive behaviors include but are not limited to:

 - Cybersex (internet porn, chat rooms and other adult websites)

 - Compulsive masturbation

 - Affairs or multiple partners

 - Professional boundary violations

 - Strip clubs

 Without treatment, recovery from sexual addiction can be very difficult.
-Sexual health is the objective in treatment, where sexuality should be an integral and balanced part of everyone's life.
-Overcoming sexual addictions requires commitment, hard work and to settle for nothing less than a full recovery.
+Sexual health is the objective of treatment, where sexuality should be an integral and balanced part of everyone's life.
+Overcoming sexual addictions requires commitment, hard work and settling for nothing less than a full recovery.
 With it comes integrity, true intimacy and joy.